18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 Total Profit

-The price of each selection will have a large influence on how many selections need to win for a Goliath to be profitable.
-If only two selections win, these selections must have very high odds for the overall bet to return a profit.
-We have provided an example to indicate generally how many winning selections might generate a profit.
+The price of each selection significantly impact how many must win for a Goliath bet to be profitable.
+If only two selections win, they must have very high odds to yield an overall profit.
+Below, we provide an example to illustrate how many winning selections are typically needed to generate a profit.

 For example – you bet £1 on a Goliath at a total stake of £247.
 Each horse is priced at 3/1.